 Things we still need to do…(this is a sponsored post with a deadline (today!) and I am terrible at time management)

 - replace the light fixture and used recessed lighting (so the cabinets can actually open)

 - paint the door

 First, the curtains.
 I love the curtains, but truth be told they just didn’t function.
 I had picked out the fabric at JoAnn’s but it was the end of the spool and they didn’t have anymore.
 It was a yard short of what I needed, but I loved the fabric so I bought it anyway.
-I made rod pocket curtains, but there wasn’t enough room in the fabric or the space between the rod and the counter for the curtains to bunch up and slide…so they haven’t.
+I made rod pocket curtains, but there wasn’t enough room in the fabric or space between the rod and the counter for the curtains to bunch up and slide…so they haven’t.
 EVER.

 I just throw them up over the counter, and that is where they stay since they are covered in perpetual laundry…and camera bags…and for whatever reason, a flight helmet.

 So I added rings.
-I had tried this out three years ago, but took them off because I only knew to clip them to the top, which left a three inch gap where you could see the washer and dryer.
-But now I’m older and wiser so I clipped them down low, like I did on the living room curtains.
+I had tried this out three years ago, but took them off because I only knew to clip them to the top, which left a three-inch gap where you could see the washer and dryer.
+But now I’m older and wiser so I clipped them down low like I did on the living room curtains.

 Now they slide.
 I still think they were prettier before, but whatever, they function!

 I also painted the inside of the cabinets.
-I hadn’t done this originally because I liked the idea of the inside being wood, but the problem is that is wan’t wood, it was nasty MDF, or particleboard, or whatever it is that cheap cabinets are made out of these days.
+I hadn’t done this originally because I liked the idea of the inside being wood, but the problem is that is wasn’t wood, it was nasty MDF, or particleboard, or whatever it is that cheap cabinets are made out of these days.

 So I gave them a coat of Aspiring Blue by Behr (to match the curtains) and now they feel super clean and fresh.